4.2 Linked List¶

 }

-Constructing a linked list is a two-step process: first, initializing each node object, and second, forming the reference links between the nodes.
-After initialization, we can traverse all nodes sequentially from the head node by following the next
+Building a linked list involves two steps: first, initializing each node object; second, constructing the reference relationships between nodes.
+Once initialization is complete, we can traverse all nodes starting from the head node of the linked list through the reference next.

 // Initialize each node